SuperDXCEL/nbaML/README.md

     MULTIOUTPUT_MAE for PLUS_MINUS: 1.6394930815747515
     -----------------------------------------------------

-6. Approach with XGBRegressor, better in every stat than ElasticNet than PLUS_MINUS:
+6. Approach with XGBRegressor, better in every stat than ElasticNet except PLUS_MINUS:

     MULTIOUTPUT_MAE for MIN: 25.26024415986501
     -----------------------------------------------------